Oslo: Environment and decarbonization

 Oslo is a compact city.
 It is easy to move around by public transportation and rentable city bikes accessible to all in many places in the city centre.
 In 2003, Oslo received The European Sustainable City Award and in 2007 Reader's Digest ranked Oslo as number two on a list of the world's greenest, most livable cities.
+In 2019 Oslo was selected as the European Green Capital.

 The City of Oslo has set the goal of becoming a low carbon city, and reducing greenhouse gas emissions 95% from 1990 levels by 2030.
+To reach this goal, in 2017, under the leadership of the Green Party, Oslo became the first city in the world to implement a climate budget.
+This tool makes each individual department and agency of the local government responsible for counting their emissions and cut them according the budget.
+The progress has to be reported together with the economical budget reports, three times a year.
+The C40 Cities Climate Leadership Group later adopted having a climate budget by 2030 as one of their criteria for membership.

+By October 2022, Oslo had an extensive network of bicycle lanes and tram lines, most of its ferry boats had been electrified, and the city was "on course to become the first capital city in the world with an all-electric public transport system", including electric buses.
 The climate action plan for the Port of Oslo includes implementing a low-carbon contracting process, and installing shore power for vessels which are docked.

-By October 2022, Oslo had an extensive network of bicycle lanes and tram lines, most of its ferry boats had been electrified, and the city was "on course to become the first capital city in the world with an all-electric public transport system", including e-buses.